- Devonshire Morning Tea. Scones and tea/coffee at Lake Barrine Teahouse.

 Next is a driving tour through the historical dairy town of Malanda, before we arrive at Millaa Millaa Falls.
 It’s one of Australia’s most-photographed waterfalls!
 Jump into the cool rainforest waters and shower under the falls as they tumble over 20 metres from volcanic lava flow formed over 1 million years ago.
 Or, sit and enjoy the sights and sounds from the rainforest canopy.

 We descend from the Atherton Tablelands via the Palmerston Highway and through the traditional lands of the Mamu people, passing expansive sugar cane and banana fields to the coastal town of Innisfail.
 With lunch included, you’ll enjoy a hot buffet at Roscoe’s Pizza Place.
-The extensive National Trust-listed gardens at Paronella Park are our next stop, where a 45-minute guided tour in English, Chinese or Japanese tells the story of the park’s memorable architecture, set amongst sprawling tropical gardens and inspired by founder José Paronella’s dream of a Spanish castle.
+The extensive National Trust-listed gardens at Paronella Park are our next stop, where a 30-minute guided tour tells the story of the park’s memorable architecture, set amongst sprawling tropical gardens and inspired by founder José Paronella’s dream of a Spanish castle.
 With 2.5 hours here, you’ll have ample time to explore the grounds, appreciate its history and capture some memorable moments.

 Now, we head north towards Cairns, stopping at a local banana farm where you can buy your very own taste of the tropics with local bananas, papaya and seasonal, home-grown fruit.
 Onwards past Babinda, where — time permitting — we stop for another dip at Babinda Boulders, sampling the tranquil waters nestled between striking granite boulders.